IvanMTM/themoviedb/README.md

 # themoviedb

 Modular Clean Architecture with MVVM + Wireframe as the navigation.
+Modularize using cocoa touch framework.
 Created in Xcode 11, using Swift Package Manager, Combine, UITableViewDiffableDataSource and Result.
 Please compile in Xcode 11

 <p align="center">